The Worst Step in Your Funnel Is “Request a Demo”

 The Form Is You Asking Permission to Sell

-The part that should bother you most is the order of operations.
-The form makes the buyer do the most expensive thing first.
 Before they’ve seen a single screen, you’re asking them to commit to a live, scheduled, talk-to-a-stranger meeting about a product they have no proof works yet.
 That’s a steep ask in exchange for a maybe.

-The numbers say it out loud.
-A typical “request a demo” page converts somewhere in the 2% to 5% range, and every extra field you bolt on quietly shaves off more.
 Meanwhile, roughly three out of four B2B buyers now say they’d rather poke at a product themselves than sit through a pitch.
 You’re forcing the highest-friction path onto an audience that’s openly asking for the low-friction one.

 And the irony, from where we sit all day: the demo is where the real selling happens.
 It’s where the pricing comes out, the roadmap slips, the objections get handled, the discount appears.
 You’ve gated the most persuasive thing you own behind the most annoying step you could have built.